openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/1 - CNCF K8S Certification path.md

 Please for your good, watch those videos fist before assisting to the session  ^2b31vLyO

-14 hours is long I know but it worthy, it ok to do not grasp it all, we will review it before starting.
-2x to 3x ;0 duable ^MiiTxrNR
+14 hours is long I know but it worthy, its ok to do not grasp it all, we will review it before starting.
+2x to 3x ;0 dabble the speed ^MiiTxrNR

 easy going intro to Linux system (Ubuntu desktop) to get you familied with it.  ^XpjVMY77

-easy going intro to Linux system (Ubuntu desktop) to get you familied with it.  ^YJTeKOmD
+the Linux knowledge shared in this course make you manage K8S in ease you feel you know what going on. highly recommending it    ^YJTeKOmD

 # Embedded files